RedPenguin101/modelling-framework/devdiary.md

 The user should be able to click on a row and have a dependency graph for that row become visible.
 Hovering over the row should display the formula for that row.

 Model summary - number of calculations, rows, unused rows.

+If the model fails to compile, The UI should display the problem - e.g. for circular dependencies it should display the dependency graph, for bad references it should display the bad references.

 ## 29th May
 Currently I'm working though the Power Up scenario from FMWK.
 The concept is that you have 10 contracts which you can either take or not take, and you need to be able to model the revenues, costs and cashflows from the contracts.